 The 2013/14 project explored the theme: Brazil 2014.

 The 2012/13 project explored the theme: How Young People Interact with the World of Digital and Social Media.
 Eight groups presented their plays at the final event at Rich Mix on 24 April 2013.
 See a Social Story of the event here on Storify.

 Chris Elwell, Half Moon Director, says the project can be a dynamic resource for enterprising teachers: “It is an exciting practical project for students of all abilities that can be used by teachers for in-school curriculum or lunch-time/after-school clubs where drama and script-writing is the focus.
 Drama in the Mix can be used to deliver a unit for Arts Award, as a stimulus to teach writing for specific purposes for KS3 or KS4 English courses or as a practical performance requirement for all Drama courses including GCSE, A Level or BTEC.”

-For more information about the project and to discuss running something similar in your school, contact Beccy Allen, Creative Learning Producer at Half Moon.
+For more information about the project and to discuss running something similar in your school, contact Beccy Allen, Head of Creative Learning at Half Moon.